stoplightio/spectral/docs/guides/7-sharing-rulesets.md

 ## HTTP Server

 At its most basic level, a Spectral ruleset is just a JSON or YAML file.
-It can be hosted anywhere you like: on your web hosting, Amazon S3, or anywhere text files are accessible, and then pulled into your own local ruleset in the filesystem:
+It can be hosted anywhere you like: on your web hosting, Amazon S3, or anywhere text files are accessible, and then pulled into your local ruleset in the filesystem:

 **ruleset.yaml**